-&lt;sup>6 CM Consulting 2016 Who Pays What
+6 CM Consulting 2018 Who Pays What

 Accounts, divided by the total number of containers that labour handled - we can track our progress towards efficiency by isolating it from the cost of that labour which has increased over the same period.
 The most dramatic improvements have been realized recently with the introduction of technological aids to labour within the depot processes.
+With the commencement of the Handling Commission Review in February 2019, a metric will be provided for 2019.